withastro/roadmap/proposals/0053-responsive-images.md

 You may be expecting the list to include smaller resolutions such as 480 or 320.
 These are not needed however, as all devices that have screens that apparent size have a higher pixel density.
 There have been no devices made in the past decade or more that actually have a 320px wide screen with a 1x pixel density.

+## Lazy and priority loading

+Astro images currently default to `loading="lazy"` and `decoding="async"`, and for priority images you should set these to `eager` and `sync` respectively.
+Best practice is to also set the `fetchpriority` attribute, but this does not currently have a default in Astro.
+This proposal adds a new `priority` prop to handle these all at once, to make it easier to eagerly load your LCP and other priority images.
+It is a boolean prop, which sets `loading="eager"`, `decoding="sync"` and `fetchpriority="high"` for an image.
+Preloading is out of scope for this RFC, but it could conceivably used for this in future.

 ## Image service crop support

 Currently, Astro image services do not support cropping, and if the target image aspect ratio does not match the source image it will be stretched.
 While image services do support the height property, the built-in image service ignores it, and other services do not get passed the properties needed to handle cropping.
 Most of the underlying services do support cropping though, so could implement cropping in their image services if needed, normally with a single parameter.
 The sharp library that powers the default service supports cropping, with a wide range of options.